-Investment Priority 3.3 - Promote the adoption of public policies and economic incentives to expand the scale and effectiveness of conservation and restoration of Permanent Preservation Areas (APPs) and Legal Reserves (LRs), through improved productive systems that enhance ecosystem services
+Investment Priority 3.3 - Promote the adoption of public policies and economic incentives to expand the scale and effectiveness of conservation and restoration of Permanent Preservation Areas (APPs) and Legal Reserves (LRs), through improved productive systems that enhance ecosystem services important to provide socio-environmental benefits and synergies as incentives for compliance.

 There is a need to protect the existing remnants of the Cerrado and to scale up restoration processes in order to comply with the Rural Environmental Registry (CAR).
+It would be